mltony/mltony.github.io/_posts/2024-02-24-Debugging-NVDA-with-VSCode.md

 ### 5. Installing VMWare tools
     VMWare tools provide better integration between guest and host systems.
 In particular shared clipboard and shared folders are two features that we definitely need.
-    1. In VMWare player navigate to Menu > Install VMWare Tools
+    1. In VMWare player navigate to Menu > Install VMWare Tools.
     3. In guest OS, press `Windows+R` and run `D:\setup64.exe`.
     4. Proceed with installation.
 Select "Typical installation" if prompted.
     5. Restart guest OS as requested by VMWare Tools installer.

 ### 6. Setting up shared drive
     Important note!
 In order to make debugging easier, it is very convenient to have yourdevelopment NVDA repository accessible via the same path in both host and guest OS's.
 This can be easily done by mapping drives.
 For example, on your host OS, you can run:
     * `subst H: C:\Users\tony` which would map drive `H:` to my home directory - obviously replace `tony` with  your username.